Keyboard Offsite Rig for stage and studio sessions

 My racks are split between studio and stage use, between recording/keyboard/FOH use.
 Some are multiple use racks.

-Minimizing weight is an ever lofty goal of gigging.Wheels are great for mobility but they add weight.
-If you are carting your gear by yourself, racks with wheels can get heavy when lifting into your truck/SUV.
+Minimizing weight is an ever lofty goal of gigging.; Wheels are great for mobility but they add weight.
+If you are carting your gear by yourself, racks with wheels can get heavy when lifting into your truck/SUV (I have now upgraded to a better cargo system).
 Do not buy wheels at hardware stores, they have failed on me.
-Buy 3-1/2" wheels that can support 300lbs and have a rubber tire on cast wheel frame.
+Buy 3-1/2" wheels from TCH.com that can support 265lbs and have a rubber tire on cast metal wheel frame.
 Never had one of those fail yet.

 Internal interconnect cables is another place to minimize weight.
 I make my own interconnects and realized I did not need rugged stage cable for internal interconnects so I opted for Canare L-2B2AT cable which is a lot lighter and easy to strip & build.
 I have been using the Canare cable since the late 1990s and have yet to suffer a broken cable.
 To minimize weight I used Switchcraft plugs with plastic shells.

 If you go the DIY route for cabling, use nothing less that genuine Switchcraft and Neutrik plugs/jacks.
 Beware that there are "look-alike" (read: counterfeit) Switchcraft and Neutrik products on the market.
 I made the mistake of buying asian substitute products in bulk for making rack interconnects - big mistake.
-A fifth of the plugs out of the bags had the tip shorted to the sleeve because the tip solder tab had rotated to the shell, effectively rendering it useless.
+A fifth of the plugs out of the bags had the tip shorted to the sleeve because the tip solder tab had rotated to the sleeve tab during assembly at the OEM, effectively rendering it useless.
 I discovered as the metal shell worked loose during transit, the shell also worked the insulating tube loose which exposed the tip solder tab.
 Then the shell rested on the tab, shorting the tip to ground.
 This created an intermittent malfunction that was a PITA to track down, and I had to add insulating tape to every one of those inferior plugs to solve the problem.
 Do not EVER skimp on plugs/jacks.

 I stopped carrying cables in drawers, they add too much weight to the rack.
-I use generic tool cases to pack my cables and accessories, they are lightweight and easy to carry.
+I use generic tool cases to pack my cables and accessories, they are lightweight and easy to carry. top

 Effects

-The DMPro I use for drums/percussion has built in digital effects with flexible routing - it is plenty adequate for stage needs. top
+The DMPro I use for drums/percussion has built in digital effects with flexible routing - it is plenty adequate for stage needs.

 MIDI Configurations

 Configuration of patches for each song is imperative.
 My master MIDI controller is my Kurzweil MIDIBoard, which I configure so that I only need to push one button and everything changes for the next song.
 All of my patches, volume levels, effects, splits, layers, are automatically configured.
 That is some SERIOUS MIDI power.
-I designed a default MIDI string that configures my MIDI matrix, my Andromeda, my Hammond, and others into a “default” configuration and this MIDI string is included in the “skeleton” MIDIBoard configuration that allows me to quickly build configurations for songs.
-I can add “modifiers” to the default configuration as needed (IE change MIDI Matrix to route Taurus pedals to trigger Andromeda sounds).
+I designed a default MIDI string that configures my MIDI matrix, my polysynths, my Hammond, and others into a "default" configuration and this MIDI string is included in the "skeleton" MIDIBoard configuration that allows me to quickly build configurations for songs.
+I can add "modifiers" to the default configuration as needed (IE change MIDI Matrix to route Taurus pedals to trigger Andromeda sounds).
 All of my MIDIBoard configurations are compiled in a spreadsheet from which I can print out a table listing songs and their associated setups.
 Thus if the band chooses to deviate from the set list, I am ready.

 The JL Cooper MSB+ programmable MIDI matrix is a crucial asset to the stage system.
-It routes MIDI signals from any input MIDI port to any output port, and two “processors” are available for filtering, shifting MIDI channels, transposing MIDI notes, etc. Current tools can do the same thing, but they require a host computer (I REFUSE to use a laptop on stage) and they are not rack mount.
+It routes MIDI signals from any input MIDI port to any output port, and two "processors" are available for filtering, shifting MIDI channels, transposing MIDI notes, etc. Current tools can do the same thing, but they require a host computer (I REFUSE to use a laptop on stage) and they are not rack mount.
 Keeping a MIDI system free of glitches is a challenge and requires some pre-planning.
 Chasing down a malfunctioning MIDI device can put a few grey hairs on your head!
-One of my first prerequisites was to restrict the Andromeda to MIDI Note on/off and program change messages, so I used one of the MSB+ “processors” for that task.
-With the intense power of MIX mode on the Andromeda, I didn’t want a stray MIDI controller messing with it.
-Since The Moog Taurus II is a static controller (fixed MIDI channel and note numbers), I employ the other “processor” to transpose note numbers and shift the MIDI channels when I want to control other MIDI devices.
+One of my first prerequisites was to restrict the Andromeda to MIDI Note on/off and program change messages, so I used one of the MSB+ "processors" for that task.
+With the intense power of MIX mode on the Andromeda, I didn't want a stray MIDI controller messing with it.
+Since The Moog Taurus II is a static controller (fixed MIDI channel and note numbers), I employ the other "processor" to transpose note numbers and shift the MIDI channels when I want to control other MIDI devices from my feet.
 I can even layer Taurus pedal sounds with other sounds (Taurus layered with Grand Piano is way cool).

 The MSB+ is configured to receive MIDI program change messages only from the MIDIBoard.
 This allows me to program the MIDI routing per song, which is a feature I only recently started to exploit.